ScriptCode best practices

 • Remove code that is commented out and no longer needed

-• Write comments succinctly and clearly, explaining harder code fragments, intentions and unusual solutions.
-Avoid obvious comments that merely repeat what is already clear in the code.
+• Write comments concisely and clearly, explaining more difficult parts of the code, intentions, and unusual solutions.
+Avoid obvious comments that merely repeat what is already readable in the code.

 Code repetition

-• If you repeat a piece of code several times - create a helper function
+• If you repeat a fragment of code several times - create a helper function

 Script description